zurutech/zurutech.github.io/_posts/2022-01-20-send-discord-gmail.md

 ![1](/images/notif-scripts/1.png)

-To reach the result, I used the  **Google App Script** environment, which allows extending Google sheet functionality using VBA-like code, a debugger, and a **trigger** feature.
+To reach the result, I used **Google App Script** is a JavaScript cloud scripting language that provides easy ways to automate tasks across Google products and third-party services and build web applications which allow extending Google sheet functionality.
+**Google App Script environment** includes some really useful features like a **trigger** panel.

 Here below is the GSheet table portion, updated with the uploaded builds retrieved from the Gitlab CI (<a href="/coding/2020/09/29/gitlab-ci-cd-for-cross-platform-unreal-engine-4-projects">here is the post of Paolo Galeone</a> regarding this topic).

 ![2](/images/notif-scripts/2.png)

 The events that trigger the sending of the notifications are basically the flags under the columns **W** (windows), **L** (Linux), **M** (MacOSx): when the flag is set on
 **“true”** the trigger is invoked and the notifications are sent; otherwise, if the flags are set on **“false”**, the trigger works “silently” and will skip any sending.

 ## Google Apps Script environment